adriacabeza/Yello/README.md

 >Note: Those weirds moments in the video are sideflips

 This repository contains a project that combines DJI Tello and Deep Learning (Tiny Yolo).
 The aim of this project is to detect several objects using the drone.
 It uses [Darkflow](https://github.com/thtrieu/darkflow): an open source project that translates darknet to tensorflow) and [TelloPy](https://github.com/hanyazou/TelloPy) : a super friendly api for the drone.
-A lot of work can still be done tho, this is just a toy thing, i.e. set actions when something is detected like take a photo when a person is detected, properly set the commands and test that everything works.
+A lot of work can still be done tho (this is just a toy thing) i.e. set actions when something is detected like take a photo when it sees a person, properly set the commands or test that everything works (lol).
-- Organize it

 # Installation